kubernetes/test-infra/kettle/README.md

 A [postsubmit job](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/test-infra/test-infra-trusted.yaml#L203-L210) runs that pushes Kettle on changes.

+# PubSub

+Kettle `stream.py` leverages Google Cloud [PubSub] to alert on GCS changes.
+These events are tied to the `gcs-changes` Topic in the `kubernetes-jenkins` project where Prow job artifacts are collated.
+Each time an artifact is finalized, a PubSub event is triggered and Kettle collects job information when it sees a resource uploaded called `finished.json` (indicating the build completed).

+[Subscriptions] are in Kuberenetes Jenkins Build - PubSub.
+- kettle
+- kettle-staging

+They are split so that the staging instance does not consume events aimed at production.

+### Auth
+For kettle to have permisions, kettle's user needs access.
+When updating or changing a [Subscription] make sure to add `kettle@k8s-gubernator.iam.gserviceaccount.com` as a `PubSub Editor`.

 # Known Issues

 - Occasionally data from Kettle stops updating, we suspect this is due to a transient hang when contacting GCS ([#8800](https://github.com/kubernetes/test-infra/issues/8800)).
 If this happens, [restart kettle](#restarting)